EstivenPad/EstivenPad/README.md

 # Hello world!
 I'm Estiven 👋

-- 📚 I’m currently learning English.
+- 📚 Currently learning English.
-- 📌 I’m looking a job where i can use my programming skills.
+- 📌 Looking a job where i can use my programming skills.
-- 👾 I love Videogames and Anime.
+- 👾 I like watch series, movies and play videogames.

 ## Connect with me: